Symbolic Imitation Learning: From Black-Box to Explainable Driving Policies: Methodology: Symbolic Imitation Learning

+One of Popper’s main advantages is its ability to learn from failures (LFF).
+This is achieved through a three-stage process: generating candidate rules by exploring the hypothesis space via ASP (generate stage), evaluating those candidates against the positive examples $\mathcal{E}^+$ and background knowledge $\mathcal{BK}$ using Prolog (test stage), and pruning the hypothesis space based on failed hypotheses (constrain stage)~\cite{cropper2021learning}.

-Due to the dynamic nature of driving decision-making, various rules can be induced for different tasks.
-According to what we need for the highway driving task, we just induce the required general rules using ILP, of which \textit{safety}, \textit{efficiency}, and \textit{smoothness} ones are discussed.
+Given the dynamic nature of decision-making in autonomous driving, a wide range of rules can be induced for different tasks.
+However, in this work, we focus on extracting only the essential general rules required for highway driving, specifically in the categories of \textit{safety}, \textit{efficiency}, and \textit{smoothness}.